cip91sk/quercus.js/README.md

 ---

 Features

-* **Hierarchical Data Display:** Visually represents nested JSON data.
-* **Dedicated Expand/Collapse:** Clicking the `+`/`-` icon expands and collapses nodes.
-* **Node Selection:** Clicking on a node's text selects or deselects it.
-Multi-selection is enabled by configuration, no special key (like Ctrl/Cmd) is needed.
-* **Search Functionality:** Quickly filter nodes based on their direct text content, highlighting matches and expanding relevant paths.
-* **Smooth Animations:** Elegant expand and collapse transitions for a better user experience.
-* **Customizable:** Easy to style with standard CSS.
-* **Custom Node Rendering:** Nodes can be rendered using HTML and CSS based on their attributes.
-* **Controls:** Control buttons for selecting/deselecting, expanding/collapsing the nodes.
 * **Lightweight:** Only one .js and one .css file.
 No external dependencies.
+* **Hierarchical Data Display:** Renders nested JSON data into an interactive tree structure.
+* **Search Functionality:** Quickly filter tree nodes based on a search term, with a clear button to reset the search.
+* **Expand/Collapse Nodes:** Smooth animations for expanding and collapsing individual nodes.
+* **Multi-Node Selection:** Allows users to select multiple nodes simultaneously.
+* **Single-Node Selection:** Supports selecting only one node at a time.
+* **Cascading Selection:** Option to automatically select/deselect all child nodes when a parent node is selected (works with both single and multi-select modes).
+* **Checkbox Selection:** Display checkboxes next to nodes for intuitive selection, positioned between the expander icon and the node label.
+* **Programmatic Selection:** Select or deselect nodes by their ID via a public API.
+* **Customizable Node Rendering:** Provides a callback function (onRenderNode) to allow developers to define how each node's content is displayed, including custom icons, descriptions, and statuses.
+* **Global Control Buttons:** Optional "Select All/Deselect All" and "Expand All/Collapse All" buttons for quick tree manipulation.
+* **Disable Node Selection:** Ability to disable selection for the entire tree (nodeSelectionEnabled: false).
+* **Individual Node Selectability:** Control the selectable property for individual nodes in your data, preventing them from being selected if set to false.
+Non-selectable nodes are visually dimmed and non-interactive for selection.
 ---

 ## Installation